Note: Custom macros cannot be used in SMS messages.

 Before you can create a custom macro, you must have questions created for your account.
 This involves the following steps:

 To learn more about this process, see Questions.

 - In the left navigation menu, click Macros.

 - Click the Custom tab to view all of your custom macros and create more.

 - Click Create Macro.

 Note: For macros to fully populate with a link, you will need to include _URL in the name of the macro.
 Without the _URL section, a link in the custom macro field will not encode correctly in the HTML field.
+These URLS in a macro are not link-tracked.
 For example:

 - Enter a Description of the macro.
 This is used internally to clarify the macro's purpose when viewing the custom macros list.